The applications of nuclear are continually being furthered by innovative research.

 Whilst JET is still operational, ITER is the next succession.
 Based in southern France, ITER is a collaboration of 35 nations and will be the first to produce net energy.

 Decommissioning consists of difficult operations, sometimes in confined spaces.
-Research and innovation is needed in this challenge to ensure work dose and safety standards are upheld in the process.
+Research and innovation are needed in this challenge to ensure work dose and safety standards are upheld in the process.

-For example, the use of robots and drones are becoming increasingly important, in remote working and also for characterization purposes.
+For example, the use of robots and drones is becoming increasingly important, in remote working and also for characterization purposes.

-Researchers in the UK have looked at reusing carbon from nuclear reactor graphite blocks (previously used as a moderator) to create batteries6.
+Researchers in the UK have looked at reusing carbon from nuclear reactor graphite blocks (previously used as a moderator) to create batteries3.